 Later in his works Bourdain mentions the regrets he had, about his career and about those he hurt along the way.
 To what degree they influenced his fate, I don't know.
 But I know I don't want to have regrets.
 Not anymore.
 A life lived safely may be the path society teaches us to follow, but at what cost?
 The death of the soul, I would surmise.
 I've felt this squeeze on the spirit, the caging bars of the mundane settling around the self.

 In Medium Raw he talked about being 44 and resigning himself to life in the kitchen, that he would never see the great things of this world.
 No Rome or Paris again for him, his life was here, tied to the stove.
-Of course soon after he had a string of wildly successful travel shows that took him all over the world.
-It’s nice to think that even when all hope seems lost even a miracle can happen that changes everything.
+Of course soon after he had a book that launched his stardom and a string of wildly successful travel shows that took him all over the world.
+It's nice to think that even when all hope seems lost even a miracle can happen that changes everything.
 It brings me some inspiration that even though things sometimes seem set in cement, in the blink of an eye they can expand beyond our wildest imagination.

 What Anthony Bourdain taught me about travel, food and life is tremendous.
 There is something out there calling to each of us.
 And our purpose, should we choose to accept it, is to follow whatever is calling to the fullest.

 For me, I've reached the part in my life where I need to embrace giving myself full permission to do what I want.

 This includes not only speaking my truth but wandering around more and experiencing what life has to offer.
 Journeys offer transformation and a different perspective.
 And they can shake up the dusty parts of our souls and aid us in seeing the bigger picture.
 They can inspire us and help us to move towards something that may be missing.
 We often spend a lifetime playing the rolls that we are thought we must, ignoring what we wish.
 And then the time comes to expand horizons and it is an offer that we can no longer ignore.